About ‘Meet an Egyptologist’

 CP: ‘Ancient Egypt’ is many things, and impossible to reconstruct in more than small parts.
 It allows the possibility for informed speculation, but this can be anchored in an understanding of a different life-world.
 My hope for the future is that more Egyptologists will acknowledge their own biases – and the biased nature of the surviving evidence.
 We don’t need more royal tombs (though we might get them…) – we need closed context insights into social practice.

 The Nile Scribes are grateful for Dr. Price’s willingness to participate in this new series.
 If you have any questions for Dr. Price, you can contact him online at the below sites, or leave a comment on the blog.
+Photos (unless otherwise indicated) are courtesy of Dr. Price and Manchester Museum.

 Follow Campbell Price